+The Project team will continue to engage Project Champion CAPT (Ret) Blaney on a frequency basis as determined by CAPT Blaney, but as a minimum the team will seek to conduct monthly teleconferences.
+Critical coordination is planned with all team members, the PI, and project champion.
+Project advocates USCG D17 Sector Anchorage.
+The primary operational customer for this product is the 17th U.S. Coast Guard District, and the tactical customer is U.S. Coast Guard District 17 Sector Anchorage.

 Project team will continue to participate and be featured in the planned ADAC “Customers and Partners” Roundtable, in order to inform and receive feedback on project progress.
 Stakeholder engagement will be central to the success of this project.
 Deliberate investments in the collection of information required to develop the work flow diagrams and identify the end-user requirements of the tools and in how recipients can receive this information will be critical.
 This project will also work with the Coast Guard members of the geofencing Advisory council to ensure that we are providing an improved geofencing/vessel tracking application.

-Project Champion: Hank Blaney, CAPT (Ret) USCG, HQ USCG CG255.
-The strategic customer is HQ U.S. Coast Guard Project Champion.

-Project advocates (who are planned to join the steering committee): Personnel (as coordinated with Project Champion) from HQ USCG CG9, USCG PAC Area, D17 and R&D Center.
-The primary operational customer for this product is the 17th U.S. Coast Guard District, and the tactical customer is U.S. Coast Guard District 17 Sector Anchorage.

 Two key collaborators are the U.S. Coast Guard R&D Center and the CG OneView project manager.
 Priority of engagement for research team is HQ USCG Project Champion, and the direct USCG end-users: USCG D17 and USCG D17 Sector Anchorage.

+Investigators plan for the representation of our team at the following ADAC events:

+Meetings with Project Champion CAPT (Ret) Blaney.

+Weekly All Hands meeting (Normally Thursdays, 1130-1230 Alaska Time via teleconference).

+Quarterly Reviews and Quarterly Customer’s and Partner’s Roundtable.

+Annual meeting at HQ USCG, Washington D.C.

+Student Participation.

+Four undergraduate ADAC fellows supported year 6 activities; however, one student will graduate this academic year, and another will graduate fall 2020.
+The project will seek replacement for the two departing undergraduate student researchers.
+Specifically, we seek the students that have a computer science background which will enable them to assist with the development of the enhanced geofencing/vessel tracking application.
+The work will be coordinated with the CG OneView projects so that there is a coherent vison for the geofencing capabilities, and it incorporates human-computer interface (HCI) best practices.

-Performance Metrics:
+Performance Metrics.

 Design and documentation of Geosystem architecture, use cases, and test cases.